swetabiox/Bioimage-Analysis-Resources/README.md

 (more information will be added soon)

-## Courses/Learning resources for bioimage analysis
+## Courses and Learning resources for bioimage analysis

 1. [Bio-image_Analysis_with_Python](https://github.com/BiAPoL/Bio-image_Analysis_with_Python): This repository contains training resources for Python beginners who want to dive into image processing with Python.
 These are the lecture materials for "Bio-image analysis, biostatistics, programming and machine learning for computational biology" at the Center of Molecular and Cellular Bioengineering (CMCB) / University of Technology, TU Dresden.
 2. [Bio-Image analysis with Python and Napari - DIGS-BB Light Microscopy Course 2022](https://biapol.github.io/DIGS-BB_LM_Course_Bio-Image_Analysis_2022/intro.html): This one-day course is focused on processing microscopy images showing cells and nuclei.